heapwolf/cdir/README.md

 Hit `ctrl+c` or `q` to quit!

-There is a CLI version too if you want to use it. `npm install dir -g`.
+There is a CLI version too if you want to use it. `npm install cdir -g`.

 ```js